lukdav/robert-price-bm/README.md

 - The ability for a superuser to Create, Update and Delete news articles without having to go into the Django Admin panel would be desirable.

 Delivery:
-- In a real setting delivery may not be possible for certain products and/or to certain areas.
+- In a real setting delivery may not be possible for certain products and/or to certain areas, especially outside the UK.
-- A postcode check would be required before the delivery cost is calculated and granted, for items over a certain weight/size.
+- A postcode check would be required before the delivery cost is calculated and order approved/granted, for items over a certain weight/size.
 Smaller items may be posted and would follow the system demonstrated on this website.

 ---